Citadel-Station-13/CitadelLore/wiki/Timeline.md

     blamed.
 -   **2036:** Mars One goes bankrupt.
--   **2038:** Chronic flooding of the world's coastal cities, combined with severe droughts further inland, begins to severely devastate the economies of many nations.
+-   **2038:** Chronic flooding of the world's coastal cities, combined with droughts further inland, begins to severely devastate the economies of many nations.
 The [Water Wars](/wiki/Water_Wars "wikilink") begin in the Middle East.

 ### 2040s